 - Falsifying results, assisting candidates with answers

-- Allowing unauthorised material into the exam room e.g. phones, notes etc
+- Allowing unauthorized material into the exam room e.g. phones, notes etc.

 - Allowing candidates to copy from each other.

-- Disruptive behaviours e.g. talking during the exam
+- Disruptive behaviors e.g. talking during the exam

 Complaints against the awarding body,

-Candidates who are unhappy with their exam results can appeal via the centre contact.
+Candidates who are unhappy with their exam results can appeal via the center contact.